Strata Global

 Geosynthetic solution for creating vertical landfill

 One of the most essential techniques for vertical landfill expansion involves the use of Mechanically Stabilized Earth (MSE) berms.
-These berms create additional capacity on top of the existing landfill by forming a near-vertical retaining wall.
-The geogrid material is added to the retaining walls to create confinement, while providing vertical support to the structure.
-With vertical landfills, a berm works to create depth and elevation which adds more volume to the airspace allowing for expansion of the cells within the same area.
-By using geogrids to stabilize the berm, we ensure that the soil is stabilized so that it can withstand pressure from the newer waste, and the soil below doesn’t move, or get deformed with the additional pressure.
-With most older sites, the greater risk after gas leaks, and leachate leaks is from the waste site collapsing –this could mean a landfill landslide –which is quite dangerous.
-Therefore, depending on the site requirements, the berm would undergo reinforcement either laterally, by layering geogrids within the berm layers, or vertically.
+These berms create additional capacity on top of the existing landfill by forming a near-vertical retaining wallGeogrid layers are placed horizontally within the MSE berm to reinforce the soil, creating a stable, near-vertical structure.
+In vertical landfills, an MSE berm allows for the construction of steep, stable slopes, which increases the achievable height (elevation) of the landfill and thereby maximizes the available airspace for waste disposal.
+By using geogrids to stabilize the berm, we ensure the soil can withstand pressure from the new waste.
+The geogrid reinforcement minimizes and controls soil movement and deformation under the additional pressure, preventing stability failure.
+Besides the environmental risks of gas and leachate leaks, a primary geotechnical risk for older landfills is global instability, where the entire waste mass could fail in a “landfill landslide,” which is extremely dangerous.
+Therefore, depending on the site requirements, the berm would undergo reinforcement primarily laterally, by placing geogrid layers horizontally within the reinforced soil mass.
 Geogrids prevent slippage of internal layers, by confining materials.
 This property means that the soil stays in place, and doesn’t move relatively when the site experiences higher pressure and load.

 Why use geogrids for landfills?